gaearon/overreacted.io/src/pages/coping-with-feedback/index.md

 Most of this is self-imposed.
 No one technically expects me to care.
 I do though.

 Maintaining a balance between *providing* guidance and *learning* from people using an API and their experiences can take some toll.
 Especially when you don’t know all the answers yet.
-Over the past weeks, I had a few nights when I couldn’t rememember if I slept at all due to nonstopping internal monologue.
+Over the past weeks, I had a few nights when I couldn’t remember if I slept at all due to nonstopping internal monologue.

 I’ve noticed that I have a particular set of triggers that can cause this.
 So I’m more careful to avoid them.
 In case it’s helpful to anyone else, here’s a set of rules I’m trying to follow which seem to help empirically: